OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 <a name="preview_builds"></a>
 ## Preview builds

-If you want to try latest and greatest unreleased features, you can download latest changes in the alpha branches of the repository.
+If you want to try latest and greatest unreleased features, you can download latest from the CI (Continuous Integration) server for [Windows](https://ci.appveyor.com/project/icewind1991/openvr-advancedsettings).
+The Linux CI does not provide binary artifacts.

+These version are not stable and this should be considered for advanced users only.

 <a name="documentation"></a>
 # Documentation